the-butterfly-effect/tbe/_posts/2015-12-26-new-object-pingus.md

 tags: features, new object
 ---

-As an hommage to the open source game [Pingus](http://pingus.seul.org/), we have added the penguin of the game to TBE.
+As an homage to the open source game [Pingus](http://pingus.seul.org/), we have added the penguin of the game to TBE.
 So we now have a small penguin (or groups of penguins) that can walk around in levels.
 We have limited features compared to the original Pingus, though:

  * our Pingus can walk (0.0-0.5 m/s) and slide (>0.5 m/s)
  * our Pingus can fall down